"What do you suggest we do with him?"

 "You're going to get us in trouble, you know," said the smallest one.

-"About as old as Dudley," Harry thought to himself but that's where the contrast ended, for while his cousin was quite wide, this boy was lean, as though he had been stretched out.
+"About as old as Dudley," Harry thought to himself but that's where the similarities ended, for while his cousin was quite wide, this boy was lean, as though he had been stretched out.

 His companions (and brothers from the looks of it) laughed.
 "Why?
 We aren't doing anything wrong," said one.